dkwik/digital-garden/my-digital-garden/content/02-growing/all aspects of a business has the potential to have a redeeming quality.md

 # All aspects of a business has the potential to have a redeeming quality

-When thinking about how [[there is such a thing as 'good' business]], most of the time, we think about social enterprises, or big philanthropic acts.
+When thinking about how [[there is such a thing as good business]], most of the time, we think about social enterprises, or big philanthropic acts.
 But I think the potential for business goes far deeper.

 It starts with understanding the influence it has on society.
 Business doesn't work in a vacuum, it creates culture.